iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 - If in element in an iModel with a `CodeService` has a Code, its `FederationGuid` must match the Guid in the `CodeService`.
 - Elements in different iModels of an iTwin *may* have the same Code.
 The `CodeService` does *not* record where/if Codes are used, and cannot be used to "find" elements.
 However, the `CodeService` does record the "origin" of a Code.
 If the origin was an iModel, there's a good chance that there is (or was) an element in that iModel with that Code.

+Reserving codes is distinct from inserting elements with codes into the iModel.
+An application or user may reserve codes (e.g. a range of sequential codes) ahead of time and then use them as needed.

 ### Internal Codes

 Internal CodeSpecs identify elements within an iModel that must have unique names.
 The internal CodeService index holds the set of extant values across all briefcase and (potentially) branches of an iModel to avoid conflicts.
 Before a new element that uses an Internal CodeSpec may be added, the Code value must first be *reserved* in the Internal Code index of the `CodeService`.